Lower Bounding Ground-State Energies of Local Hamiltonians Through the Renormalization Group: Benchmarking the Method on 1D Hamiltonians

 \subsection{Numerical implementation}

 We conclude this section with some details regarding our numerical implementations.
+Sample code is available at \cite{myCodeDemo}.
 We used predominantly general-purpose software packages to solve the SDPs involved.
 We used YALMIP \cite{YALMIP} for modeling the problems and solved primarily using MOSEK \cite{mosek}.
 The unfavorable memory scaling of interior-point methods (see e.g.\ \cite{scalableSDP}) prevented us from going to bond dimensions higher than 7 in the MPS-based variant and 5 in the tree-tensor-network-based variant.
 To overcome this, we tried to use the splitting conic solver (SCS) \cite{scs} which is a first-order method and requires less memory, but observed slow convergence and were not able to improve the results in any of the models, with the exception of the $S=1$ Heisenberg chain.
 In this model we used our own matrix-free implementation of SCS (where the constraint matrix is not explicitly constructed as a sparse matrix, but only implicitly applied, which provides significant savings due to the tensor-network structure of the constraints) to produce the results for bond dimensions 6 through 9.
 In addition, SCS was used to solve the larger instances of the LTI problem, \cref{eq:locTIn}, where it performed very well.
-We have not explored further methods beyond the ones mentioned.
-There could well be SDP algorithms out there that are better suited for our problem.
-We believe the results we presented could be markedly improved upon by using custom-tailored solvers.
-Matrix-free solvers could be especially suitable because of the special form of the constraints in our relaxation.